thinkinglabs/thinkinglabs.github.io/_posts/2022-02-21-a-tribute-to-self.md

 *Update Jan 7, 2024: Added I'm a nobody*

+*Update Jan 21, 2024: Added the rant about intro-video's*

 ---

 > [@tdpauw](https://twitter.com/tdpauw) demolishing the reasons for feature branching one by one [#XP2017](https://twitter.com/hashtag/XP2017?src=hashtag_click)